lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-4.rst

 Click "Search".

 By default, the image shown might be a difference image.
-To work with a co-add,
+To work with a co-add, in the table below, in the second column (dataproduct_subtype), select lsst.deep_coadd from the drop-down menu.
+Select "i" from the lsst_band dropdown menu.

 .. figure:: images/portal-105-4-1.png
     :name: portal-105-4-1
     :alt: The results interface.

-    Figure 1: The results interface after a query requesting images in the selected location has been executed.
+    Figure 1: The results interface after a query requesting co-add images in the selected location has been executed.

 **2. Select the Line Tool.**
 To extract pixel values along a line (1D brightness profile), click the "Tools" icon, then select the "Line" icon under the "Extract" section.
 In the instruction window, choose an aperture for combining values.

 **3. Draw and view profile.**